sanjayrao77/rokuremote/README.md

 ### --Dname=value

 There are settings available in the Settings menu.
-You can specify them on the command line with "--Dname=value" where name is one of "mutestep" or "automute" and value is a number of seconds.
+You can specify them on the command line with "--Dname=value".
+Currently only "--Dfullvolume=XX" is used, where XX is the desired volume on the tv.

 Here's an example.
 It enables mute simulation with a normal volume level of 15.
-It also sets the default auto-mute time period as 60 seconds.
 ```
-rokuremote --nomute --Dmutestep=15 --Dautomute=60
+rokuremote --nomute --Dfullvolume=15
 ```

 ### --verbose